-- 1. Competent authorities shall be able to waive the obligation for market operators and investment firms operating a trading venue to make public the information referred to in Article 3(1) for orders that are large in scale compared with normal market size and orders held in an order management facility of the trading venue pending disclosure in accordance with paragraph 3. - 2.
+- (i) are made -within the current volume weighted spread reflected on the order book or the quotes of the market makers- of the regulated market or MTF operating that system; -or - (ii) are subject to conditions other than the current market price of that financial instrument; - (c) orders that are large in scale compared with normal market size; - (d) \\orders held in an order management facility of the trading venue pending disclosure. - 1a. [new] A reference price referred to in paragraph 1(a) shall be established by obtaining any of the following prices: - --(a) the midpoint within the current bid and offer; - (b) the current volume weighted average price reflected on the order book or by reference to the binding quotes of market makers; or - (c) the open and/or closing price of the relevant trading session. - 2.
 Before granting a waiver in accordance with paragraph 1, competent authorities shall notify ESMA and other competent authorities of the intended use of each individual waiver request and provide an explanation regarding their functioning.
 Notification of the intention to grant a waiver shall be made not less than 3 months before the waiver is intended to take effect.
-Within 2 months following receipt of the notification, ESMA shall issue an opinion to the competent authority in question assessing the compatibility of each waiver with the requirements established in paragraph 1 and specified in the delegated act adopted pursuant to paragraphs 3(b).
+Within 2 months following receipt of the notification, ESMA shall issue an opinion to the competent authority in question assessing the compatibility of the -waiver with the requirements established in paragraph 1 and specified in the delegated act adopted pursuant to paragraph 3.
 Where that competent authority grants a waiver and a competent authority of another Member State disagrees with this, that competent authority may refer the matter back to ESMA, which may act in accordance with the powers conferred on it under Article 19 of Regulation (EU) No 1095/2010.
-ESMA shall monitor the application of the waivers and shall submit an annual report to the Commission on how they are applied in practice.
+ESMA shall monitor the application of the waivers and shall-submit an annual report to the Commission on how they are applied in practice.